 In recent years, Health Maintenance Organizations (HMOs) have become increasingly popular in providing affordable health coverage for individuals and families.

 While HMOs offer many benefits, such as lower out-of-pocket costs, they have significantly impacted direct patient care models like concierge medicine and direct primary care.
-The way they practice medicine as a health maintenance organization (HMO) hinders their efforts to address patient needs.
+The way they practice medicine as a health maintenance organization (HMO) hinders their efforts to address patient needs if doctors try to operate under traditional HMO constraints.

 In this article, we will explore the effects of HMOs on concierge doctors and how they adapt to the changing healthcare landscape.